-Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-pop Star Like BIGBANG’s G-Dragon?
+Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-Pop Star Like Bigbang’s G-Dragon?

 — Jaden Smith (@officialjaden) April 20, 2017

-That was definitely not the first time that Jaden Smith showed interest in becoming a K-Pop star.
-In fact, Will Smith’s son made everyone know that one of his top goals for this year is to break through in the K-Pop industry.
+That was definitely not the first time that Jaden Smith showed interest in becoming a K-pop star.
+In fact, Will Smith’s son made everyone know that one of his top goals for this year is to break through in the K-pop industry.

-The Karate Kid actor also shared that G-Dragon is his inspiration and was hoping that he and the BIGBANG star should collaborate in the near future.
+The Karate Kid actor also shared that G-Dragon is his inspiration and was hoping that he and the Bigbang star should collaborate in the near future.

 good seeing you!always pleasure.Lets do something✨????✨